 Life After Baby: The Reality of Postpartum

 Congrats!
 And also… woah.
+Postpartum is wild.
+A roller coast of emotions!

 Yes, there are beautiful moments—but it’s also messy as hell, exhausting, and nothing like the filtered version you see online.
 One minute you’re staring at your baby thinking, holy shit, I made this tiny human, and the next you’re sobbing into cold coffee because you can’t remember the last time you slept longer than a REM cycle.